• Skip to content

 Children benefit most from PACT when they have the therapy early in childhood and when parents complete all 12 core sessions.

-Only therapists who have completed specific training can offer PACT (Paediatric Autism Communication Therapy).
-PACT therapists come from many backgrounds, including speech pathology, psychology, occupational therapy and special education.
+Only therapists who have completed specific training can offer PACT.
+PACT therapists come from many backgrounds, including occupational therapy, psychology, special education and speech pathology.

-If you’re interested in PACT (Paediatric Autism Communication Therapy), you can talk about it with your GP or one of the other professionals working with your child.
+If you’re interested in PACT, you could start by talking about it with your GP or one of the other professionals working with your child.
 You could also talk about it with your NDIA planner, early childhood partner or local area coordinator, if you have one.

-PACT (Paediatric Autism Communication Therapy) is a ‘parent-mediated’ therapy.
-This means that it’s a therapy that helps children by working with parents.
-PACT sessions aim to build parents’ skills rather than children’s.
+PACT is a ‘parent-mediated’ therapy.
+This means that it’s a therapy that helps children by working with their parents.
+PACT sessions aim to build parents’ skills, so they can help their children develop communication skills in everyday life.

 • attend sessions with your child